zuckerburgur/hematological-image-segmentation-using-CCA/README.md

 ```

 2. Access datasets: https://drive.google.com/drive/folders/1DUDnYXZQF6zSZDl0RJIsdo8lqiZOJQoV?usp=sharing
-The dataset consists of paired microscopic images and manually annotated ground truth masks.
+\nThe dataset consists of paired microscopic images and manually annotated ground truth masks.
 Each
 image has a corresponding labeled mask where:
 • White region represents the nucleus of the WBC.
 • Gray region represents the cytoplasm of the WBC.